ForwardStar/RadixGraph/README.md

 ``test_transform_continuous`` randomly generates 10^7 vertex ids within [0, 2^32-1] and tests time costs of transforming SORT when inserting these 10^7 vertex ids.
 It will also record the memory footprint of SORT during the insertion and transformation process into ``memory_log.txt``.
 You can plot the footprint by running ``python3 plot_memory_log.py``.
 Figures will be saved in ``figures/memory_log.pdf``.

-``test_vertex_index`` randomly generates n vertex ids and inserts them into SORT/ART/hashmap.
+``test_vertex_index`` randomly generates n vertex ids and inserts them into SORT and ART.
 It will output the efficiency and space consumption of different vertex indexes.

 # Alternative vertex indexes
 If you do not want to use SORT as the vertex index, you can use RadixGraph with the **adaptive radix tree (ART)** or **vertex array**.